 - sour cream - gives moisture to the muffin without thinning out the butter.

 - Use room temperature ingredients, this includes the eggs and sour cream.
 Bring them out of the refrigerator 45mins - 1 hour before you start baking.
 Room temperature ingredients make a smooth and uniform batter while cold ingredients do not blend together as easily which results in clumpy flat muffins.

 - Use cupcake liners, for a mess-free, easy-to-clean muffin pan.

 - Peel the carrots before grating and don't use store-bought "matchstick" carrots, they're not thin enough.
 Don't use blended carrots either, they're too watery.

 - Do not overmix the batter.
 Overmixing can result in a denser, chewy crumb.

-I happened to have leftover cream cheese in the fridge from another recipe that needed to be used before going bad.
+I had leftover cream cheese in the fridge from another recipe that needed to be used before going bad.
 So I thought it would be a wonderful addition to this recipe.
-And I was right!
-It made the muffin even more special and so so good!

 Place in an air-tight container or cover with foil or plastic wrap to prevent drying out.
 These muffins should last 1 week in the fridge if properly stored.